 Birmingham Frankfurt Christmas Market

 Birmingham is a city of my youth – we lived just 30 minutes away by train (in Wolverhampton) and the city provided us with some fantastic shopping experiences and nights out.
-The Birmingham Frankfurt Christmas Market is the largest German market in Europe outside of Germany itself.
+The Birmingham Frankfurt Christmas Market is one of the biggest Christmas markets in Europe and the largest German market outside of Germany itself.
 Enjoy Gluhwein or Weissbeer to compliments the schnitzel or pretzels.
 Don’t forget to take your cup back if you want your deposit back (£3.00) – unless, of course, you want to keep it as a souvenir!
 The German market in Birmingham is on until 24th December this year.

 Bath Christmas Market